 Take the Work Safe Pledge

-Join the Next Covid-19 Safety Training for Safe Food Supply Distribution
+Join the Next Covid-19 Safety Awareness Worker & Community Training

-The Cincinnati Interfaith Workers Center is hosting a 1.5h training for community awareness and food distribution workers, volunteers and coordinators on the basic information and safety precautions we need to do in the community to be safe during the Covid-19 pandemic.
+The Cincinnati Interfaith Workers Center is hosting a regular 2h training for community awareness and workers in all industries on the basic information and safety precautions we need to take to be safer during the Covid-19 pandemic.
 Learn about how the disease spreads, how you can maintain safer environments to contain it and how you can use different tools to make our workplaces and community spaces safer.
 This training is provided using material developed through the National Institutes for Health Sciences Covid-19 training program.
 For workers, volunteers, and community members at large.

 Participants must register for this training.
 Register using this link:

 After registering, you will receive a confirmation email containing information about joining the meeting.

 This schedule is subject to change depending on demand – check back on our website for updates or email email@example.com with questions.

 Have a specific group or organization in mind?
 Does the Saturday schedule not work for you?
 Contact us to request a training for your team at firstname.lastname@example.org.
 Some of these specific trainings have included volunteer food distribution teams, library workers, Covid-19 safety at protests and more.
 Spanish and French language training are also in development!

 Thank you for doing your part to keep our communities safe.

 Safety No For All / Seguridad Para Tod@s Ahora Program